Xrayez/godot-geomtools/README.md

 This is a [Godot](https://github.com/godotengine/godot) module which provides geometry math methods not typically provided by the built-in `Geometry` singleton.
-The module provides a `GeometryTools` singleton, which aims cater specific user needs.
+The module currently provides a `GeometryTools2D` singleton, which aims cater specific user needs.

 ### Compatibility
 There are separate branches which are targeted for specific Godot Engine's major